Skip to content

 await create_schema("edgy")

-This will make sure it will create a new schema edgy if it does not exist.
-If the if_not_exists is False and the schema already exists, it will raise a edgy.exceptions.SchemaError.
+This creates the edgy schema if it doesn't exist.
+If if_not_exists is False and the schema exists, it raises edgy.exceptions.SchemaError.

 Warning